flash62au/WiTcontroller/README.md

 1. Some basic soldering skills.

-    The components will work if just plugged together using jumpers, but they take a lot of space that way, so soldering them together is advised to make it hand held.
+    The components will work if just plugged together using jumpers, but they take a lot of space that way, so soldering them together is advised to make it more hand held.

 2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.